TensorNetwork/tensornetwork.org/src/functions/index.md

 Images can also be compressed in the QTT format \cite{latorre2005image} and used for machine learning with tensor networks on classical and quantum computers \cite{DilipData2022}.

+### Rigorous Results

+For the case of one-dimensional (univariate) functions, the QTT representation has been shown to achieve optimal approximation order for functions in Sobolev or Besov spaces of any smoothness order.\cite{Ali_Approximation_1_2} On the other hand, the QTT representation is itself not embedded into any Besov space.

+Any univariate polynomial of degree $p$ can be represented by a QTT of rank at most $1+p$.\cite{Ali_Approximation_1_2}

 ### References and Review Articles